Kristina01111000/WordPressTheme/README.md

 	-> bigger icon for front page?
 	-> add the google fonts from email
+		-> or the fonts that are included in gecko
 	-> figure out tag system -> for weekly topics, can have multiple tags?
 	-> finalize color scheme -> added yellow
 		- need to do this this week, stopping the website from being completed